 However, the information is subject to strict regulations that protect the privacy and security of the information both at the point of dispatch, during transit and at the point of delivery.

-HIPAA usually refers to “reasonable” efforts, not technical specifications, so there are no exact steps.
-However, best practices have emerged for faxing along with every other facet of HIPAA.
+HIPAA generally refers to “reasonable” efforts, not to technical specifications or exact protocols.
+However, best practices have emerged for faxing within/between covered entities.

 Here are a few of the most common.